Skip to navigation

 Summary

-There's no doubt that I'm much happier as a lone traveller.
-I sometimes wonder how people do it in groups, but then I find out that they think I'm mad going it alone.
-I suppose it's whatever makes you happy, but here's a handy table from the other perspective – the pros and cons of solo travel – to help you decide.
+There's no doubt that I've really enjoyed being a lone traveller; that said, I now travel with my wife and soulmate, and I love it.
+I sometimes wonder how people do it in groups, but then I find out that they think I was mad to go it alone.
+I suppose it's whatever makes you happy, but here's a handy summary to help you decide.

 Pros of Solo Travel Cons of Solo Travel